 NewAir - 33 Bottle

-Storing an impressive amount of both red and white wine, this option is a great addition for any collection.
+Storing an impressive amount of both red and white wine, this fridge is a great addition for any wine lover's collection.

 When conducting our research, we found that people are concerned with single zone units keeping a consistent temperature throughout.
 We tested two single zone wine coolers and found that both validated people’s concerns and didn’t test consistently.
 The NewAir had an average of four degree difference from the top of the unit to the bottom.
 You can use this to your advantage and place the red wine bottles towards the top of the cooler, where the units tend to be warmer.
 The coolest spaces were towards the bottom where the vent was located.